 And he had seven hundred wives, princesses, and three hundred concubines: and his wives turned away his heart.

-Seven hundred wives, … — God had particularly forbidden the kings to multiply either horses or wives, Deuteronomy 17:16,17, we saw chap.
-1 Kings 10:29, how he broke the former law, multiplying horses: and here we see, how he broke the latter, multiplying wives.
+Seven hundred wives, … — God had particularly forbidden the kings to multiply either horses or wives, 1 Kings 10:29, how he broke the former law, multiplying horses: and here we see, how he broke the latter, multiplying wives.
 David set the example.
 One ill act of a good man may do more mischief than twenty of a wicked man.
 Besides, they were strange women, of the nations which God had expressly forbidden them to marry with.
 And to compleat the mischief, he clave unto these in love; was extravagantly fond of them, Solomon had much knowledge.
 But to what purpose, when he knew not how to govern his appetites?

 For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the LORD his God, as was the heart of David his father.